Residence Life has overall responsibility for the management of the university’s student residences.

 - Wait for further instructions

 Extermination Residents must take care in keeping their rooms and common areas clean to prevent insect infestation.
 The university is under contract with an extermination service to respond to specific insect and pest problems.
-This service must be requested through Facilities Management by calling directly to 757-221-2270 to make an appointment.
+This service must be requested through the Facilities Management service request system by the resident(s). https://wmfamisss.wm.edu/wmfamisselfservice.

 Maintenance While the university is responsible for the routine maintenance, the resident is responsible for reporting maintenance concerns in their assigned spaces (room, apartment, suite/private bathroom, etc.).
 The university will provide electrical power, heat and water and maintain these utilities under controllable conditions.
 As a condition of this Contract the university shall not be responsible or liable for any damage or loss to personal property caused by the cessation or failure of such utilities, no matter the reason.
 Moreover, the university will not be in breach of this Contract if such utility service is suspended for any reason.
 If the premises are rendered unsafe or unfit for occupancy the university will offer alternate campus housing if it is available or provide a prorated refund of the unused portion of the rent according to the schedule printed in the most recent edition of the William & Mary Catalog.

 Repairs Requests for repairs should be filed by the resident on the Facilities Management web site (https://wmfamisss.wm.edu/wmfamisselfservice).
-Submitting this online request provides official authorization for university staff to enter the student room.apartment.
 If the repair is not made within a reasonable amount of time the resident should contact Facilities Management to determine the status of the service request using the service request number provided.
 If the repair is still not made, the Area Director or Assistant Director for Fraternity & Sorority Housing should be notified of the situation and given the opportunity to resolve the problem.

 Emergency Repairs The Emergency Call Center (757-221-2270) operates Monday through Friday, 4:30 p.m. to 7:30 a.m. and 24 hours a day on weekends and holidays.
 Routine facilities issues should be reported through the on-line service request form https://wmfamisss.wm.edu/wmfamisselfservice